 For much more information on how to avoid this problem, there is an excellent article which explains how to avoid this problem which you can find at Postcron.com.
 It is called “10 Essential Tips to Avoid Being Blocked by Facebook… and not falling asleep reading the fine print rules” by Eugenia Skaf, a blogger at Postcron.
 Click on the link to read that helpful article at Postcron.

 This article reviews six tips for new bloggers on how to pick the most efficient Facebook groups to drive traffic to their blogs.
 It further gives a caution of a common hindrance to working well in Facebook groups.
-Lastly, this article gives some information about new technology platforms outside of Facebook which you can also use to grow blog traffic as a new blogger.

 Let Me Know: